-Requesting a quote from Moriti’s site will always result in a better rate for you, try us!
+Requesting a quote from Moriti’s site will always result in a better rate for you because all of our Kruger tours are tailor-made with your needs in mind

-We accept all major credit cards and can organise EFT payments as well… Details will be given upon quotation
+We accept all major credit cards and can organise EFT payments as well

-There are many websites that have information regarding visas to the southern African countries we operate out of, namely South Africa, Zimbabwe and Botswana… The rules and regulations change constantly and we now do not trust these sites, even the reputable ones.
-As such, please contact your embassy directly to get the correct information at the time of your booking… This will ensure you get the correct info
+There are many websites that have information about visas to the African countries we work out of.
+The rules and regulations change constantly and as such, please contact your embassy directly to get the correct information at the time of your booking… This will make sure you get the correct info from a reputable source

 Best Time For Me to Go?

 You can choose to drive to and from the airport with your guide which is included in the rate or you can choose to fly to either Kruger Mpumalanga International Airport in Nelspruit, starting point for all the tours except the private safari where you can fly to Hoedspruit Airport.
-All tours, you can choose to fly back to Johannesburg via Hoedspruit Airport
+All tours, you can choose to fly to Johannesburg or Cape Town via Hoedspruit Airport at the end

 This is perfect if you are not keen on the 4-7 hour drive from Johannesburg to the various starting points… Although, some have said their guides sparkling conversation skills and music choices are worth it (citation needed)